8 types of eczema

 There are several different types of eczema, which have different symptoms and triggers.

-Contact eczema (contact dermatitis) is a localised reaction that includes redness, itching, and burning where the skin has come into contact with an allergen (an allergy-causing substance) or with an irritant such as an acid, a cleaning agent, or other chemical.
-Other examples of contact eczema include reactions to washing powder and liquids, nickel (present in jewellery and clothing buckles), cosmetics, fabrics, clothing, and perfume.
+Contact eczema (contact dermatitis) is a localised reaction that includes redness, itching, and burning where the skin has come into contact with an allergen (an allergy-causing substance) or with an irritant, such as an acid, a cleaning agent, or other chemical.
+Other examples of contact eczema triggers include washing powder and liquids, nickel (present in jewellery and clothing buckles), cosmetics, fabrics, clothing, and perfume.
 The condition is sometimes referred to as allergic contact eczema (allergic contact dermatitis) or irritant contact eczema (irritant contact dermatitis) depending on what is involved in triggering the reaction.
 Skin reactions to certain plants such as primulas and chrysanthemums are examples of allergic contact eczema.
 People who have a history of allergies have an increased risk of developing contact eczema.

-Nummular eczema (nummular dermatitis) is characterised by coin-shaped patches of irritated skin, most commonly located on the arms, back, buttocks, and lower legs, that may be crusted, scaling, and extremely itchy.
+Discoid eczema - also called nummular eczema or nummular dermatitis - is characterised by coin-shaped patches of irritated skin, most commonly located on the arms, back, buttocks, and lower legs, that may be crusted, scaling, and extremely itchy.

 This form of eczema is relatively uncommon and occurs most frequently in elderly men.
-Nummular eczema is usually a chronic condition.
+Nummular eczema is usually a long-term (chronic) condition.
 A personal or family history of atopic eczema, asthma, or allergies increases the risk of developing the condition.

 Neurodermatitis, also known as lichen simplex chronicus, is a chronic skin inflammation caused by a scratch-itch cycle that begins with a localised itch (such as an insect bite) that becomes intensely irritated when scratched.
 Women are more commonly affected by neurodermatitis than men, and the condition is most frequent in people aged between 20 and 50.
 This form of eczema results in scaly patches of skin on the head, lower legs, wrists, or forearms.
 Over time, the skin can become thickened and leathery.
 Stress can worsen the symptoms of neurodermatitis.